ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 I also got the [original](Blindfolded/private/real_src.c) source code from there if you want to compare it to [mine](Blindfolded/challenge_guessed.c).

 All in all a really cool challenge that once again shows that "heap binaries are useless".
+Lastly for debugging stuff like this exploit I can't recommend gef's heap functions enough, especially "heap bins", since they are an immense help when debugging exploits like this.

 -- MMunier